Ramteke-Rajat/Spotify_project/README.md

 ```
 ---

-## 15 Practice Questions
+## 15 Project Tasks

-1. Retrieve the names of all tracks that have more than 1 billion streams.
+Task 1.
+Retrieve the names of all tracks that have more than 1 billion streams.
 ```sql
 SELECT
 	track,